andremazzari/andremazzari/README.md

 - 🔭 **Data Engineer Consultant** at Ernst & Young.

-- 🔭 I’m currently working on my master degree about **foundations of quantum mechanics.**
+- 🔭 I’m currently working on my master's degree about **foundations of quantum mechanics.**

 - 🌱 Learning about **data science**, **data engineering** and **machine learning.**